Episodes

 Or buy me a coffee :)

-If you enjoyed this conversation with Martha, let her know by clicking the link below and leaving her a message on Twitter:
+If you enjoyed this conversation with Jacob, let him know by clicking the link below and leaving him a message on LinkedIn:Send Jacob Kendall a thank you message on LinkedIn!Click here to share your key take-away from this interview with David!

 This episode’s resources: